UT-ADL/autoware_mini_practice/practice_6/README.md

 3. Scroll through the code and try to get a general understanding
    - What publishers and subscribers are created
    - What happens if the path is received (empty path vs not empty path)
-   - We use `PathWrapper` class from Autoware Mini to wrap the path and add some additional functionality to it, simplifying conversion to linestring
+   - We reuse `PathWrapper` class from Autoware Mini to wrap the path and add some additional functionality to it, simplifying conversion to a linestring
-   - We use ros [Timer](https://wiki.ros.org/rospy/Overview/Time#Timer) in order to have publisher publishing extracted small path at a specific rate (10 Hz by default)
+   - We use ros [Timer](https://wiki.ros.org/rospy/Overview/Time#Timer) to have the publisher publishing extracted small path at a specific rate (10 Hz by default)
-   - In order to safely transfer data between asynchronous subscriber callbacks and timed publisher callback Python [Lock](https://docs.python.org/3/library/threading.html#lock-objects) is used:
+   - To safely transfer data between asynchronous subscriber callbacks and timed publisher callback Python [Lock](https://docs.python.org/3/library/threading.html#lock-objects) is used:

 #### Validation
 * Run `roslaunch autoware_mini_practice_solutions practice_6_sim.launch`
-* After defining navigation goal for the vehicle: observe in the console, there is a repeated printout of your current pose from the function invoked by the timer that changes when you change the initial pose in Rviz:
+* After defining navigation goal for the vehicle: observe in the console, there is a repeated printout of your current pose from the function invoked by the Timer that changes when you change the initial pose in Rviz:

     ```
     Current Pose: 0.0 0.0 34.5195995355058